 The Company reviews long-lived assets, including software development costs and other intangible assets, for impairment whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-If an evaluation is required, the estimated future undiscounted cash flows associated with the asset are compared with the asset's carrying amount to determine if there has been an impairment, calculated as the difference between the assets fair value and the carrying value.
+If an evaluation is required, the estimated future undiscounted cash flows associated with the asset are compared with the asset's carrying amount to determine if there has been an impairment, calculated as the difference between the assets asset's fair value and the carrying value.
 Estimates of future undiscounted cash flows are based on expected growth rates for the business, anticipated future economic conditions, and estimates of residual values.
-Fair values depend upon management estimates of risk-adjusted discount rates, which are believed to be consistent with assumptions that marketplace participants would use in their estimates of fair value.
-The Company did not recognize any impairment charges associated with the Company's acquired intangible assets during the three and nine months ended September 30, 2023, and 2022.
+Fair values depend upon take into consideration management estimates of risk-adjusted discount rates, which are believed to be consistent with assumptions that marketplace participants would use in their estimates of fair value.
+The Company did not recognize any impairment charges associated with the Company's acquired intangible assets during in the three and nine months ended September 30, 2023, March 31, 2024 and 2022.